-Christopher Nolan has been on the virtual road promoting author Tom Shore’s new book “The Nolan Variations” and the pair recently sat down for a teleconference interview with Entertainment Weekly senior writer Clark Collis presented by 92Y.
+Christopher Nolan has been on the virtual road promoting author Tom Shone’s new book “The Nolan Variations” and the pair recently sat down for a teleconference interview with Entertainment Weekly senior writer Clark Collis presented by 92Y.

 Nolan has grabbed numerous interesting headlines the past week, including his opinion that viewing his movies on your phone doesn’t bother him, and his admitting that fellow directors have reached out to him to complain about his sound mixing.